snowdrop/ocp-fmp-build-install/README.md

 mvn fabric8:resource
 ```

+**Remark** :

+- During the execution of this maven goal, the DeploymentConfig, Service and Route resources (yaml, json)
-**Remark** : deploymentConfig, Service and Route are created under `target/classes/META-INF/fabric8/openshift` for the
+are created under the following directory `target/classes/META-INF/fabric8/openshift` for the
-individual files like an OpenShift list `target/classes/META-INF/fabric8/openshift.yml`
+individual files.
+An OpenShift list is generated at the root this folder `target/classes/META-INF/fabric8/`.
+The toll will also generate k8s resource files

-**WARNING** : No `BuildConfig` exists as it is created on-the-fly during `fabric8:build` phase
+- No `BuildConfig` exists as it is created on-the-fly during `fabric8:build` goal execution

 - Apply the resources